 If you just got married or have a new common-law partner, it's important to understand that only one Canada Child Benefit payment is allowed per family, per month.

-Even if you and your new spouse or partner were receiving separate payments before you got together, you should now only receive one payment based on your adjusted family net income.
+Even if you and your spouse or common-law partner were receiving separate payments before you got together, you should now only receive one payment based on your adjusted family net income.

-Be aware, if you continue to get separate payments, one of you will have to repay the amount after your marital status changes.
+Be aware that if you continue to get separate payments, one of you will have to repay the amount after your marital status changes.

 2. Does a non-resident spouse affect my eligibility?